filip2cz/ssh-buttons/README.md

 ### Configuration files for older versions

-## Configuration files for v0.2 - v0.5
+## Configuration files from v0.2 to v0.5

 ### config.json
 In config.json, you can set hostname and username for ssh connection.